Visiting PhD students

 - scan your identity card or your Passport (format pdf) and photo identity (format jpeg)

-- download the form (format pdf) and send it to the Strategy and International Relations office
+- download the form (format pdf) and send it to the International Relations office

 To conduct a research stay on other sites and campuses: contact the International Relations and Strategy office.